-- A. On or about July 19, 2017, Respondent and the Tennessee Department of Health (Hereinafter "Tennessee Department") entered into an Agreed Order which reprimanded Respondent's Tennessee's medical license, and stated that Respondent: shall not practice in a pain management clinic nor provide pain management services, shall decrease the volume of her prescribed opioids, and pay costs in the amount of \$15,000.
-These disciplinary actions were based upon findings that Respondent, between January 2005 and January 2014, provided treatment to numerous patients which included prescribing large doses of narcotics and other controlled substances without documenting sufficient justification for such prescribing and without a treatment plan. - B. The conduct resulting in the Tennessee Department's disciplinary action against Respondent would constitute misconduct under the laws of New York State pursuant to the following Section of New York State Law: - 1.
-New York Education Law § 6530(3) (Practicing the profession with negligence on more than one occasion), and - 2.
-New York Education Law § 6530(32) (Failing to maintain a record for each patient which accurately reflects the evaluation and treatment of the patient)
+- B. The conduct resulting in the Florida disciplinary action against the Respondent would constitute misconduct under the laws of New York State pursuant to the following section of New York State law: - New York Education Law § 6530(3) (practicing the profession with negligence on more than one occasion); and/or - 2.
+New York Education Law § 6530(32) (failing to maintain a record for each patient which accurately reflects the evaluation and treatment of the patient).